Offering deep insights into performance and operational quality of energy systems and their plants.

 aedifion.analytics is a framework for data analytics of heating, ventilation & air conditioning (HVAC) systems, energy-related plants, buildings, as well as energy networks such as district heating and cooling grids.
 The framework has a special focus on scalable analytics of large sets of time series data.

 - Collect available data and instance components of the building and its plants.

 - Map datapoints to instanced components.

 - Configure analysis on instanced components.

-- Get and explore analytics results.
+- Receive recommendations and explore results.

 Please refer to the figure below for a schematic overview of the aedifion.analytics framework.

 Figure 1: Schematic overview of aedifion.analytics

 The goal of aedifion.analytics is to support technicians and engineers who want to optimize (or commission) systems in terms of indoor comfort, energy efficiency, and maintenance and operation costs.
 For this purpose, aedifion.analytics aims at profound transparency and interpretation of system operation at a deep, data-driven level. aedifion continuously extends its scope.